aharonium/opensiddur.org/posts/HTML/miscellanea/art/barukh-shem-kavod-malkhuto-an-illustrated-meditation-on-the-unification-of-imagination-and-awareness-through-empathy.html.md

 <body>
 Title: שמע | An illustrated meditation on the unification of imagination and awareness through empathy<br />
 Primary contributor: aharon-nissn.varady<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=2910">http://opensiddur.org/?p=2910</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=2910">http://opensiddur.org/?p=2910</a>
 <p />
 <hr />